Vyral/greg-ismay/_posts/2018-08-15-in-real-estate-secrets-dont-make-friends-a-sellers-guide-to-disclosures.md

 ---
 layout: post
 title: 'In Real Estate, Secrets Don’t Make Friends: A Seller’s Guide to Disclosures'
-date: 2018-08-15 18:48:28
+date: 2018-08-15 18:48:00
 tags:
 excerpt: >-
   What sorts of things are homeowners required to disclose to buyers during a transaction?
 Today I’ll discuss a few of those items.
 enclosure:
 pullquote: >-
-  f a seller doesn’t properly disclose certain pieces of information, it could incur legal ramifications.
+  If a seller doesn’t properly disclose certain pieces of information, it could incur legal ramifications.
 enclosure_type: video/mp4
 enclosure_time: